bbauska/TUMx-DWAPNx/README.md

 holds

 all the dependencies or the libraries you want to use.
-In this case, it\'s only
+In this case, it&apos;s only

 the D3 library, if I actually need to look at that.
 We have a visualization

 folder that has anything to do with visualization.
-In this case, it\'s our little
+In this case, it&apos;s our little

 stylesheet, just defining what the nodes and the links look like and it